-The Company's mine expansion plans are subject to development risks
+The Company's mine expansion plans are subject to development risks.

-The Company is currently expanding its Jiama Project from its initial processing capacity of 6,000 tpd to 40,000 tpd through the expansion of current open pit operations and the development of new open pit and underground mining operations.
-There are numerous risks in the development of mining properties, including failure to obtain the necessary regulatory approvals or sufficient funding, construction difficulties, technical difficulties, and manpower or other resource constraints.
+The Company is currently expanding its Jiama Project from its initial processing capacity of 6,000 tpd to 50,000 tpd through the expansion of current open pit operations and the development of new open pit and underground mining operations.
+There are numerous risks in the development of mining properties, including failure to obtain the necessary regulatory approvals or sufficient funding, construction difficulties, technical difficulties, power supply and manpower or other resource constraints.
 Any delay in completion of the schedule for mine and processing facility construction and expansion will delay realization of anticipated revenues from the Jiama Project.
 As a consequence of any delay in completing the Company's capital expenditure projects, cost overruns, changes in market circumstances or other factors, the Company may not derive the expected economic benefits from capital expansion at the Jiama Project, and the Company's business and results of operations may be materially and adversely affected.
 In addition, there can be no assurances that the Company will be successful in finalizing a mine plan that maximizes the economic benefits of the expanded Jiama Project.
 Finally, new mining operations frequently experience unexpected problems during the initial development phase.
 Delays often can occur in the commencement of production.
 Estimates of production from properties not yet in production are subject to numerous risks of variance from actual estimates.

-The Company is currently expanding its CSH Project to increase throughput from 30,000 tpd to 60,000 tpd.
-Although expansion construction and development is proceeding well, there can be no assurances that the expansion will be completed on schedule by the end of 2013.
-There are also risks associated with the timeliness of shipments of crushers being imported into China.
-In addition, especially given the remote location of the CSH Project there may be a shortage of labourers and technical personnel to install all of the required equipment, in particular the crushers and the leach pad liner material.
+The Company has completed its CSH Project expansion to increase throughput from 30,000 tpd to 60,000 tpd in 2013.
 Once operational, it may take longer than anticipated to ramp up the 60,000 tpd design capacity for the CSH Project, and technical issues relating to mine planning, mill operation and recoveries may be encountered through the ramp up process.